studentX/lab2/istio/README.md

 # <img src="../assets/lab.png" width="32" height="auto"/> Istio Lab

-> Deploy a hangman game app in an Istio Cluster
+> Let's play Hangman!
+Deploy a Hangman service to an Istio Cluster

+1. Download and provision your minikube cluster using the lesson instructions
 1. Define a manifest for a hangman v1 service in a manifest call hangman_v1.yml
    1. Image: k8sland/hangman_svc_go:0.0.1
 2. Deploy the hangman v1 service